Simple Guide to Big Data Analytics Explained | Updated 2025

 Tools Used in Analytics (Hadoop, Spark)

 When it comes to processing and analyzing big data, several tools are effective.
 Apache Hadoop is a well-known open-source framework that allows for the distributed processing of large data sets.
 It works across clusters of computers using simple programming models and includes key components like HDFS for storage and MapReduce for processing.
 Meanwhile, Apache Spark offers a fast, in-memory data processing engine that supports various programming languages such as Java, Scala, Python, and R. It shines in analytics, including machine learning and stream processing.
 Other important tools are Apache Flink, Storm, and Kafka for real-time data processing, as well as NoSQL databases like Cassandra, MongoDB, and HBase for flexible data storage.
+Azure Data Lake complements this ecosystem by offering scalable, secure, and cost-effective storage tailored for big data workloads making it easier to unify structured and unstructured data for advanced analytics.
 Additionally, cloud-based analytics services from AWS, Azure, and Google Cloud provide scalable and easy-to-use options for data analysis, making them popular choices among organizations.

 Data Lifecycle Management